wikimedia/pixel/README.md

 exit
 ```

+If needed, Pixel's root directory also includes a `LocalSettings.php` which can be edited at anytime (no need to restart Docker) if there is MediaWiki configuration you'd like to add, change or remove.

 ### 3) Run all tests

 If you want to run all of the visual regression tests and compare the snapshots taken against the reference snapshots, then: